Hi there friend, and Welcome!

 - Build quality is fantastic.
 Mostly metal, with a great headband adjustment.

 - Very comfortable once you get a good fit.

 - Flat and neutral bass that extends quite deep.
 Very analytical.

-- Best closed back reference headphone.
-Great alternative to the open back HD 600.
+- Best closed-back reference headphones.
+A great alternative to the open-back HD 600.

 - Relatively fast and detailed.

 - Almost perfect treble range.
 There is a bit of a boost around 10khz, and some may find this artificially detailed.